 There have been a couple different combination protocols studied and used with effectiveness.

-1-3 herbs from below for 4 weeks at highest dosing suggested on the label:
+- 1-3 herbs from below for 4 weeks at highest dosing suggested on the label:

 The elemental diet works by starving the bacteria and feeding the person.
 The elemental diet is powdered nutrients in a pre-digested form so that you absorb nutrients high up in the intestines before they can feed the bacteria.

 The elemental formula contains protein as amino acids, carbs as glucose or maltodextrin, fat as oils, and vitamins/minerals.